andrico1234/graphcms-post-finisher/README.md

 So back in the GraphCMS developer view, click the schema panel in the sidebar and create your first data models for `event` and `team`, following the guidelines set above.

 Now we need to populate our CMS with some dummy information.
 With the team members, let's create them exactly as we have them in the frontend.
-Input the information you as you find it in the `team.js` file.
+Input the information as you find it in the `team.js` file.
 Do the same for the event listings; give a mixture of dates both future and in the past.
 Aside from that, go crazy with names, locations and descriptions.
-If you're stuck for musicians to create events for, you can find a list of 12 amazing artists (here)[https://open.spotify.com/user/1115584169/playlist/0AbqZRF9xxA1yOoVeUt2bd?si=wWxWLCBVQm-zNLQkf3BijQ].
+If you're stuck for musicians to create events for, you can find a list of 12 amazing artists [here](https://open.spotify.com/user/1115584169/playlist/0AbqZRF9xxA1yOoVeUt2bd?si=wWxWLCBVQm-zNLQkf3BijQ).

 Aim to have more than 3 events for both the past and the present.

 ## Adding GraphCMS into the mix (Review)

-Before we can do anything with the data we just created in GraphCMS, we'll need to install (gatsby-source-graphcms)[https://github.com/GraphCMS/gatsby-source-graphcms].
-This plugin allows us to modify our `gatsby-config.js` file to pull in our CMS data at compile time, then we can run GraphQL queries against our compiled data on a per page basis.
+Before we can do anything with the data we created in GraphCMS, we'll need to install (gatsby-source-graphcms)[https://github.com/GraphCMS/gatsby-source-graphcms].
+This plugin allows us to modify our `gatsby-config.js` file to pull in our CMS data at compile time.
+We can then run GraphQL queries against our compiled data on a per page basis.
 We won't have to worry about initialising the GraphCMS client either, we'll add an object to the config file which takes in our endpoint, access token and the initial query.
 We'll run through getting this setup next.

 From your command line, run the following: `yarn add gatsby-source-graphcms`